I’ll use anything to help my kids learn, so when I came across this American Girl Minecraft class, I knew I had to sign them up.

 This is a wonderful addition to our history curriculum.

-However, if history with American Girl isn’t your child’s thing, check out some of the other classes they offer.
+However, if history with American Girl isn’t your child’s thing, check out some other Minecraft classes they offer.
 Abigail has been taking an amazing Minecraft History Museum class.
-They’re a great way to focus you child’s Minecraft time.
+They’re a great way to focus your child’s Minecraft time.

-When you sign up, you have the option to register for all 12 of the American Girl meets Minecraft classes at one time (in a bundle) or you can choose the individual time periods/dolls you want to study.
+When you sign up, you can choose which of the American Girl meets Minecraft classes/time periods/dolls you want to study.